howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 You're already preparing the `Link` component to render the number of votes for each link and the name of the user that posted it.
-Plus you'll render the upvote button if a user is currently logged in - that's what your're using the `userId` for.
+Plus you'll render the upvote button if a user is currently logged in - that's what you're using the `userId` for.
 If the `Link` is not associated with a `User`, the user's name will be rendered as `Unknown`.

 Notice that you're also using a function called `timeDifferenceForDate` that gets passed the `createdAt` information for each link.
 The function will take the timestamp and convert it to a string that's more user friendly, e.g. `"3 hours ago"`.